ICLab4DL/AWN/README.md

 Parameter can be adjusted in util.py
 AWN model can be modified in model/FFNN.py

-Yuejin Li, Zhengdao Li, Kai Hwang. "".
+Yuejin Li, Zhengdao Li, Kai Hwang.
+"Attentive Wavelet Neural Network for Time-Sensitive Applications: Illustrated by Arrhythmia Disease Detection".